NishitaRajak/NishitaRajak/README.md

-<h1 align="left">👋 Hello GitHub Folks:</h1>
+<h3 align="left">👋 Hello GitHub Folks:</h3>
+<h5 align="left">I'm Nishita Rajak</h5>
-I'm Nishita Rajak, a dedicated Frontend Developer with a penchant for crafting engaging and user-centric web experiences.
+a dedicated Frontend Developer with a penchant for crafting engaging and user-centric web experiences.
 Currently based in Bhopal, I specialize in building robust applications using the MERN (MongoDB, Express.js, React, Node.js) stack.

 🚀 What I Do: